sudhir600/jQuery-Saral-i18n/README.md

 # jQuery-saral-i18n
-i18n easy Implementation using jQuery
+<b>i18n easy Implementation using jQuery<b><br/>

-Note- this is very easy plugin for localization using jQuery.
-You need to spen only 5 minute to setup and ready to go.
+<i>Note- this is very easy plugin for localization using jQuery.
+You need to spen only 5 minute to setup and ready to go.</i>

 <h3>How to setup</h3>
 <ul>